Facilitation as a design act

 No two engagements look the same.
 The decisions an organization makes about scope, entry point, and who is at the table determine what kind of work is possible and what it can realistically produce.

-- Session or series — facilitation of one or more learning events, with attention to inclusive design throughout
+- Session or series — facilitation of one or more learning events, with inclusive design embedded throughout

-- Facilitation development — building the facilitation capacity of internal practitioners through modelling, mentoring, and structured practice
+- Facilitation development — building internal practitioners' facilitation capacity through modelling, mentoring, and structured practice

 - Organizational capacity building — developing the structures, shared language, and leadership that sustain inclusive practice institutionally